orcfax/docs/docs/developer-manual/consume.md

 1. Verify FSP UTXO from reference inputs.
 Extract FS script hash from inline datum.
 2. Verify FS UTXO.
 Extract the inline datum and parse as a bytearray.
-The value is the FS script hash, which determines the FS token
+The value is the FS script hash, which determines the FS token.
 3. From reference inputs, find the input(s) containing an FS token.
-These are the FS inputs
+These are the FS inputs.
 4. For each FS input, extract the inline datum and parse.
 The datum will be of type `FsDat<t>` (described below).
 5. Extract the statement from the datum.